View this property at:

 During your Stay

 - Enjoy your stay!
-Don't forget to protect the property owner (and your stuff!) by keeping the vacation rental secured while you are away, exactly like you would in your own home.
+Ensure you protect the rental owner (and your things!) by keeping the rental home secured when you are away, exactly like you would at home.

-- Once your things are all out, begin a walk-through of the property to confirm no damage occurred during your stay.
-Whenever possible, do this walk-out inspection with the property owner present.
-If the property manager is not available, ensure that you take photos of the property to record its condition.
+- When your things are all out, perform a walk-through of the rental home to verify no damage occurred in the course of your remain.
+If possible, do this walk-out inspection with the property owner present.
+If the property manager is not available, make sure you take photos of the property to record its condition.

-Hold a vacation recap meeting with your family.
-Did everyone have a good time?
-If everything was outstanding, next year's family vacation planning will be relatively easy.
-Maybe the rental wasn't perfect, and you will better recognize how to refine your search next time.
+Hold a vacation recap meeting with the members of your group.
+Did everybody have a great time?
+If everything was exceptional, next year's family vacation planning is going to be easy.
+If not, you've acquired invaluable rental search experience to help with the next search.